 Much of the destruction, mass weapons and bloodshed of Okinawa are captured in the film Hacksaw Ridge.
-Directed by Mel Gibson, the film tells the true story of army medic and conscientious objector Desmond Doss (played by Andrew Garfield), who, during one of the bloodiest battles of World War II, saved 75 men without firing a gun.
-Hacksaw Ridge is out on Blu-ray, DVD and Digital Download from 22 May.
+Directed by Mel Gibson, the film tells the true story of army medic and conscientious objector Desmond Doss (played by Andrew Garfield), who, during one of the bloodiest battles of the Second World War, saved 75 men without firing a gun.

 This article was first published on History Extra in May 2017